doctrine/orm/docs/en/tutorials/getting-started.rst

 Metadata for an Entity can be configured using attributes directly in the Entity class itself, or in an external XML file.
-This Getting Started guide will demonstrate metadata mappings using all three methods, but you only need to choose one.
+This Getting Started guide will demonstrate metadata mappings using both methods, but you only need to choose one.

 .. configuration-block::